 /LTCG is not valid for use with /INCREMENTAL.

 Small TLS displacement (x86 only)

 Improved memory disambiguation (better interference information for global variables and input parameters)

-If /LTCG and /Ogs are specified, double alignment will not be performed.
-If most of the functions in an application are compiled for speed, with a few functions compiled for size (for example, by using the optimize pragma), the compiler will double align these functions that are optimized for size if they call functions that need double alignment.
+If /LTCG and /Ogs are specified, double alignment is not performed.
+If most of the functions in an application are compiled for speed, with a few functions compiled for size (for example, by using the optimize pragma), the compiler double-aligns the functions that are optimized for size if they call functions that require double alignment.

-If the compiler can identify all the call sites of a function, the compiler will ignore explicit calling-convention modifiers on a function and try to optimize the function's calling convention:
+If the compiler can identify all of the call sites of a function, the compiler ignores explicit calling-convention modifiers on a function and tries to optimize the function's calling convention:

 pass parameters in registers

 If a function is called through a function pointer, or if a function make is called outside a module that is compiled by using /GL, the compiler does not attempt to optimize a function's calling convention.

 If you use /LTCG and redefine mainCRTStartup, your application can have unpredictable behavior that relates to user code that executes before global objects are initialized.
 There are three ways to address this issue: do not redefine mainCRTStartup, do not compile the file that contains mainCRTStartup by using /LTCG, or initialize global variables and objects statically.

 /LTCG can accept native object files, mixed native/managed object files (compiled by using /clr), pure object files (compiled by using /clr:pure), and safe object files (compiled by using /clr:safe)